Why Learn Coding and Robotics with us?

 Small class size

-We only accept 8 students in coding Robotics and circuits program for kids.
+We only accept 8 students in all after school programs in-person and virtual.
 We take pride in teaching the best quality education at a safe pace

 Students work in small teams with rotational leadership opportunities for all students